diginov/craft-sentry-logger/README.md

 ## Advanced configuration

-This method is suggested because it adds this Sentry log target to the existing log component before loading any Craft plugins and modules.
-This way you are assured that all logs are picked up by Sentry.
+This is a better method because it adds this Sentry log target to the existing log component before loading any Craft plugins and modules.
+This way you are assured that all logs are sent to Sentry.

-Please note that with this method, the basic configuration method and the `config/sentry-logger.php` config file are useless.
+Please note that this method bypass the basic configuration method and the `config/sentry-logger.php` config file.

 To activate the advanced configuration, add the following `log` component to your existing `config/app.php` config file: